mstop4/heckinsnek/README.md

 # heckinsnek

+hello
+this is heckinsnek
+am Python snek simulator
+doing a print
+maybe like boop, maybe not like boop
+ask first, k?
-hello. this is heckinsnek. am Python snek simulator. don't heck with me.
+don't heck with me
+vur snek_case